Running Record to the rescue!

 Analysis of running records helps you identify areas where direct instruction or intervention is needed for an individual student.
 In addition, it helps you uncover patterns as you compare the assessment results of multiple students.
 You’ll then address the areas of difficulty through individualized, one-to-one instruction, small group instruction, and whole-class review and reinforcement.
 You’ll also form temporary strategy groups to bring together small clusters of students and get them past their shared trouble spots.

-Assess Students, Analyze Results, Level Appropriately
+Assess Students with Running Records, Analyze Results, Level Appropriately

 As you administer subsequent running records throughout the year, use those results to track individual progress.
 Then level and group students accordingly.
 Most importantly, utilize the flexibility Guided Reading affords as you move students forward in response to ongoing progress monitoring.
 Appropriate leveling is an essential strategy to ensure the success of your Guided Reading framework.